Spaceballs: Plot

-Unable to locate Vespa, Helmet and Sandurz watch a VHS copy of Spaceballs and skip forwards in the film to find her.
-On the moon, Helmet uses the Schwartz to impersonate King Roland, tricking Vespa into revealing herself.
-She and Dot are captured and taken to Spaceball One; Starr and Barf give chase.

-Helmet extorts the shield code from Roland by threatening to reverse Vespa's plastic surgery and restore her large nose.
-Starr and Barf infiltrate the Planet Spaceball prison, rescue the captives (leaving stunt doubles behind as a distraction), and escape in Eagle5.
-With the shield code in hand, Spaceball One transforms into "Mega-Maid", a giant robot maid, and begins vacuuming Druidia's atmosphere.
+Meanwhile, Helmet, having tracked Vespa's location using an instant VHS of Spaceballs, uses the Schwartz to disguise himself as Roland to lure her out of Yogurt's temple for capture.
+Helmet extorts the shield code from Roland by threatening to reverse the plastic surgery on Vespa's nose.
+Starr and Barf infiltrate the Planet Spaceball prison, rescue Vespa and Dot, and escape in Eagle 5.

-Using the Schwartz, Starr reverses the vacuum from "suck" to "blow", saving the planet.
-He pilots Eagle5 into Mega-Maid's head, finds the self-destruct button, and battles Helmet in a Schwartz duel using ring-projected lightsaber-like beams.
-Helmet steals Starr's ring and drops it down a grate, but he hears a telepathic message from Yogurt telling him: "The Schwartz is in you."
+With the shield code in hand, Spaceball One transforms into "Mega-Maid", a giant maid robot, and begins vacuuming Druidia's atmosphere.
+Starr reverses the vacuum by using the Schwartz, saving the planet, then pilots Eagle 5 into Mega-Maid's head, finds the self-destruct button, and battles Helmet in a Schwartz duel using ring-projected lightsaber-like beams.
+Helmet steals Starr's ring and drops it down a grate, but Starr hears a telepathic message from Yogurt that the Schwartz is in him, not the ring.
 Starr wields the Schwartz to reflect Helmet's energy blast with a mirror, sending him flying into the self-destruct button.
-As Eagle5 escapes, Mega-Maid explodes.
-Skroob, Helmet, and Sandurz are left behind when all the escape pods are taken.
-They crash-land in the remains of Mega-Maid on a nearby planet populated by intelligent apes, who are horrified to witness their arrival.
+As Eagle 5 escapes, Skroob, Helmet, and Sandurz are left behind when all the escape pods are launched, and Mega-Maid explodes.
+The trio crash-land in the ship's remains on a nearby planet populated by intelligent apes, who are chagrined to witness their arrival.

-On Druidia, Starr and Barf learn that Pizza the Hutt locked himself in a limo and ate himself to death, clearing their debt.
-They return Vespa to her father but decline payment for rescuing her.
-Starr leaves, reluctantly accepting that Vespa must marry a prince.

-In space, Starr and Barf discover a final message from Yogurt hidden in a fortune cookie: the medallion proves Starr is a prince.
-They return to Druidia just in time to stop Vespa's wedding to Valium.
-Starr reveals his royal lineage and he and Vespa are joyously married.
+Lone Starr and Barf discover on the news that Pizza the Hutt has eaten himself to death, absolving them from their debt.
+The duo return Vespa and Dot to Roland, but take only a small portion of the reward money to cover their expenses.
+Later, Starr and Barf discover a final message from Yogurt that reveals Starr's medallion identifies him as a prince.
+Upon returning to Druidia just in time to stop Vespa's wedding to Valium, Starr reveals his royal lineage and he and Vespa are joyously married.